 Integrating Metacognitive Strategies into Curriculum

 Metacognitive strategies mark an important shift from learning to read to learning by reading.
-Teaching these strategies explicitly allows students to recognize and engage with their inner reading voice.
-They become more independent and invested in their reading journey.
+Teaching these strategies explicitly allows students to recognise and engage with their inner reading voice.
+They become more independent and invested in their reading process.

 Promoting Metacognitive Awareness